 Submit your plans.
 You need to submit your plans online through your Project Portal.
 You have two options on how to apply.

 Pay fees.
 Approximately 75% of your permit fees are due at intake.
-The fees are calculated based on your project value.
+The fees are calculated based on your project value for engineered plans.
+We charge a non-value-based fee for projects that qualify to use the prescriptive plan sets.

 Pay final fees.
 We will notify you if you need to pay any final fees before we issue your permit.